 Unaudited financial statements also do not provide independent third-party assurance about the accuracy of the information contained therein.
 There is a limited number of stakeholders who benefit from unaudited financial statements.

 On the other hand, audited financial statements are financial reports that have been subject to independent verification and examination by a licensed auditor,

 who utilizes generally accepted accounting principles such as accounting framework and International Financial Reporting Standards (IFRS).
-The auditor also utilizes International Standards on Auditing (ISA) for detailed approach and methodology in performing the audit engagements.
+The auditor also utilizes International Standards on Auditing (ISA) for a detailed approach and methodology in performing the audit engagements.